 - IV antibiotics to prevent or treat infection

 - Draining of fluid around the lungs with a chest tube

 - Mediastinoscopy to remove fluid that has collected in the area behind the breastbone and between the lungs (mediastinum)

 A stent may be placed in the esophagus if only a small amount of fluid has leaked.
 This may help avoid surgery.

 A perforation in the uppermost (neck region) part of the esophagus may heal by itself if you do not eat or drink for a period of time.
 In this case, you will need a stomach feeding tube or another way to get nutrients.

 Surgery is often needed to repair a perforation in the middle or bottom portions of the esophagus.
-The leak may be treated by simple repair or by removing the esophagus, depending on the extent of the problem.
+Depending on the extent of the problem, the leak may be treated by simple repair or by removing the esophagus.

-The condition can progress to shock, even death, if untreated.
+The condition can progress to shock, or even death, if untreated.